davefutyan/common_sw/README.md

 # common_sw
-CHEOPS software framework required by CHEOPSim
+CHEOPS software framework required by CHEOPSim, developed by Reiber Rholfs, Anja Bekkelien and Mathias beck at the University of Geneva

 <h3>Requirements</h3>
 The CHEOPS software framework can be compiled and run on linux or macOS.
 The CHEOPS deployment uses CentOs version 7.5.